Vietnam confirms latest virus outbreak is more contagious UK variant

-“Hanoi has to increases measures to contain the virus.
+“Hanoi has to increase measures to contain the virus.
 The health ministry will support the city to upgrade testing capacity to 40,000 tests per day,” Long said.

 Hanoi has taken 15,000 samples since the latest outbreak and currently has capacity to conduct 5,000 tests a day, an official from Hanoi’s health department said on Monday.